Himanshu0221/Himanshu0221/README.md

 <b>Here's what you need to know about me :</b><br>

    - 👀 Looking for Data Scientist opportunity .
-   - 💻 I'm good Storyteller.
+   - 💻 I'm a good Storyteller.
    - 👨🏽‍💻 I’m currently working on Machine Learning and NLP, .
    - 🐍 I love to code in Python/SQL .
    - 💬 Ask me about anything, I am happy to help .